shreenidhi-B/ros-training/tasks/alica/README.md

 So to be able to use existing functionality in Flatlad, we need to simply implement this interface.
 For that modify [the draft file](https://github.com/Gamezar/ros-training/blob/main/src/alica_ros_flatland_turtle/src/turtle_ros1_interfaces.cpp).

 After implementing it you will be still getting compilation errors.
-Fix them.
+Fix them and observe turtles spawning and at least attempting to form a circle.